Associate Dean for Graduate Programs

 BSBA, Tulsa University

-Dr. Goodwin has 25 years of M&A, corporate finance and principal investing experience at Wall Street firms including:
+Dr. Goodwin has 25 years of strategic advisory, M&A and corporate finance experience at:

 - Goldman, Sachs & Co.

-He has advised on over 100 M&A assignments totaling over $50 billion in transaction value, including sell-side and buy-side transactions, anti-raid, takeover and activism defenses, cross-border M&A, special committee and restructuring advisory assignments.
+Most recently, he was a Managing Director and the Head of Investment Banking for the Southwest U.S. at Wells Fargo Securities.
+He has advised on over 100 M&A assignments totaling over $50 billion in transaction value, including sell-side and buy-side transactions, anti-raid, takeover and activism defenses, cross-border M&A and restructuring advisory assignments.
 Additionally, he has executed over 100 public and private debt and equity investments totaling over $40 billion and has extensive private equity and corporate restructuring experience.
-Dr. Goodwin is the Chairman of Argus Capital Partners, serves on the Associate Board of the Cox School of Business at Southern Methodist University and is an active member of the CFA Institute and the National Association of Corporate Directors.
+Dr. Goodwin is the Chairman of Argus Capital Partners and is an active member of the CFA Institute and the National Association of Corporate Directors.

-Dr. Goodwin was a three-year letter winner in football, earning All-American Scholar and Student-Athlete of the Year awards and was drafted by Winnipeg Blue Bombers of Canadian Football League.
-Dr. Goodwin received the Outstanding Alumni Award and was inducted into the Athletic Hall of Fame at The University of Tulsa and the Saskatchewan Sports Hall of Fame, as a member of the Canadian Junior Football League National Championship team.
+Dr. Goodwin was a three-year letterman in football, earning All-American Scholar and Student-Athlete of the Year awards and was drafted by Winnipeg Blue Bombers of Canadian Football League.
+Dr. Goodwin received the Outstanding Alumni Award and was inducted into the Athletic Hall of Fame at The University of Tulsa and the Saskatchewan Sport’s Hall of Fame, as a member of the Canadian Junior Football League National Championship team.